johnckealy/djengu/README.md

 ### Technologies

-Because Djengu takes care of a lot of underlying technologies, certain choices of technologies have already been made.
-This results in more simplicity but less flexibility.
-Djengu will set you up with the following technologies.
+Because Djengu takes care of a lot of underlying technologies, certain choices have already been made.
+This results in more simplicity and speed, but less flexibility.
+Djengu will install with the following technologies.

 – Django Rest Framework